We Tested It: Windex Touch-Up

 The down side to the tub cleaning test was that I got nauseous from the smell.
 I generally use castile soap and water to clean, and it didn't occur to me to ventilate the room before I cleaned.
 If you're going to use this stuff, be aware that the smell is a bit intense, so open the window before you begin.
-I think it is concentrated for smaller jobs; when used as directed, the smell is not as intense.
+I think it is concentrated for smaller jobs; when used as directed, the smell is not as strong.
 But since you, like me, will probably not use it as directed, I thought I'd warn you.

 But I also have had some fun with the Windex Touch-Up as an all-purpose kitchen cleanser.
 Did you know that you could unscrew the pump bottle, pour some Windex Touch-Up into a bucket full of water, and mop your floor with it?
 Yes you can, and it made my tile floor shine.

 The toughest test I put the Windex Touch-Up through was cleaning my oven.
 OK, it won't clean cooked on grease from an oven.
 However, and this is completely not using the product as directed, I put a bit in a spray bottle and diluted it with water.
 After I doused my oven with corrosive oven cleaner and let it sit overnight, I removed the dried oven cleaner with the diluted Windex Touch-Up spray.
-I sprayed it all over the oven, then scrubbed, then wiped the mess off with towels.
+I sprayed it all over the oven, scrubbed, and wiped the mess off with towels.
 I then sprayed and scrubbed again, just with the diluted Windex Touch-Up.
-Then I sprayed the whole thing down with water and wiped it clean with towels to make sure that all of the residue was gone.
+After that, I sprayed the whole thing down with water and wiped it clean with towels to make sure all the residue was gone.
 It worked well.
 It removed the residue of the oven cleaner pretty easily and thoroughly.

 The final verdict: I give Windex Touch-Up an A for effectiveness, versatility, and convenience.
 I also give it a D for smell.
 I can't even average those two together, because I don't want to taint the effectiveness grade with the smell grade.
 Just open a window, and you'll be fine.
 It's handy stuff, and makes everything shine.